In

 👣 Who Should Consider EB‑3?

-• Foreign nationals already employed by a U.S. business—especially those on H‑1B visas, international assignments, or foreign-based employment—where employer is able to sponsor internally.
-EB‑3 sponsorship is not typical for candidates who have not been already employed by the sponsor due to the timeframe and difficulty Herman Legal GroupReddit+1Reddit+1.
+• Foreign nationals already employed by a U.S. business—especially those on H‑1B visas, international assignments, or foreign-based employment—where the employer can sponsor internally.
+EB‑3 sponsorship is not typical for candidates who have not already been employed by the sponsor due to the timeframe and difficulty Herman Legal Group.

 Non-Immigrant (Temporary) Work Visas